Before doing research for this article I wanted to tell you that mobile marketing is the future.

 This guide will show you in systematic, reliable and proven ways how to increase app installs via mobile marketing.

-To prevent uninstalls after successful marketing, optimize your app first, ideally with our tool UXCam.
+To prevent uninstalls after successful marketing, optimize your app first, ideally with our solution UXCam.

 What is mobile marketing?